imalhasaranga/VideoRecorderJs/README.md

 ## HTML5 Video + Audio Recording Component

-This project is using HTML5 getUserMedia() spec to record audio and video in a server less manner
+This project is using webRTC's getUserMedia() spec to record audio and video both in the client side and upload as chunks to the server, current project support latest versions of Opera and Chrome and hoping to provide support for Firefox in near future.

 ###Usage